 Registering your defibrillator is essential in improving survival from out of hospital cardiac arrest.
 Defibrillation in under 5 minutes can produce survival rates as high as 50-70% (Resuscitation Council UK, 2019).
 We have over 4100 Automated External Defibrillators’ registered on our control systems and our staff can direct members of the public to the nearest location in the event of an emergency.
 We ask that defibrillators are registered with us for public use so that they can be easily located when needed.

-The Welsh Ambulance Service facilitates familiarisation courses in basic life support and use of the defibrillator.
+The Welsh Ambulance Service supports familiarisation courses in basic life support and use of the defibrillator.

 A cardiac arrest occurs when the heart stops beating effectively and normal breathing ceases.
-This results in the casualty becoming unresponsive and urgent intervention is required.
-The chances of survival are greatly increased when an AED is applied.
+This results in the casualty becoming unresponsive and urgent intervention is required, call for help, start CPR and use a defibrillator.

-Public Access Defibrillators (PADs) are devices located in publicly available areas that can deliver an electric shock to a casualty in a cardiac arrest.
+Public Access Defibrillators (PADs) are devices located in publicly available areas that can deliver an electric shock to a casualty in cardiac arrest.
 These devices are simple and safe to use.
 No training is required to use a PAD.
 They can also be called Automated External Defibrillators (AEDs).

 Find Defibrillator locations across Wales here Defib Locations search.

-Option 1: Purchase an AED from the manufacturer or a commercial supplier (see types and recommendations).
+Option 1: Purchase a PAD from the manufacturer or a commercial supplier (see types and recommendations).

-Option 2: Apply for part-funding towards the cost of an AED through charities.
+Option 2: Apply for part-funding towards the cost of a PAD through charities.

 Some of these are listed as follows: